Gerald “Jerry” Paul Birge - 18 WJTS

 Jerry was always a man of many interests.
 He had a lifelong love of baseball, particularly the St. Louis Cardinals, travel–making it to 47 of the 50 states as well as abroad–and theater.
 He was also keenly interested in the activities of his children and grandchildren.

-Visitation will be held at the Becher-Kluesner Downtown Funeral Home from 1:00-6:00 p.m. on Sunday, December 11, 2022.
-A Mass of Christian burial will be held at St. Joseph’s Church Monday, December 12, 2022, at 10:00 a.m. with burial to follow in Fairview Cemetery.
+Visitation will be at Becher-Kluesner Funeral Home from 1-6 p.m.
+Sunday, December 11, and until services Monday morning.
+A mass of Christian burial will be held at St. Joseph’s Church Monday, December 12 at 10:00 a.m. with burial to follow in Fairview Cemetery.
 Memorial contributions may be made to the Mick Birge Scholarship Fund, c/o Dubois County Foundation, 600 McCrillus St., Jasper, IN 47546, or Ursuline Sisters of Mount Saint Joseph, 8001 Cummings Road, Maple Mount, KY 42356.

 Be the first to comment on "Gerald “Jerry” Paul Birge"